kununu/collections/docs/collection-trait.md

 # CollectionTrait

 This is the most basic trait, and it provides an implementation of the `Collection` interface.
+It can be used directly on a class that is extending `ArrayIterator` (or a child of it, like `AbstractCollection`).

 Some details about the implementation: